 - Other dutiable goods over the Tonga duty-free allowance.

 If you do want to bring some of these items, then make sure you declare them.
-More on that in the “Quarantine” section below.
+More on that in the “Passing Through Customs and Quarantine (Biosecurity)” section below.

 Cleaning Your Gear for Arrival in Tonga